Winter Maintenance Frequently Asked Questions

 Answer

-You are encouraged to shovel snow on either side of the garage.
-Throughout the winter, City crews assess the build up of snow in laneways and remove it as required.
+You are encouraged to shovel snow on either side of your garage.
+Throughout the winter, City crews assess the build-up of snow in laneways and remove it as required.

 Windrows